With over 300 days of glorious sunshine each year, Spain is the obvious choice for those looking to install solar panels in their homes.

 If panels are tilted, any rain will run over them, keeping them free of debris.
-It should also clean off any dirt or other mess such as bird droppings which may be obstructing the sunlight.
+It should also clean off any dirt or other mess such as bird droppings that may be obstructing the sunlight.

 Of course, living in Spain can often mean long periods without much rain.
 This may mean you have to clean them a little more often.

 In some countries, snow can be an issue, however, this isn’t generally an issue here in Spain.
-Solar panels are very durable and can withstand extreme weather including snow, rain, hail and high temperatures.
+Solar panels are very durable and can withstand extreme weather including snow, rain, hail, and high temperatures.